Spotlight on Western Digital: Analyzing the Surge in Options Activity

-Based on the trading activity, it appears that the significant investors are aiming for a price territory stretching from $30.0 to $72.5 for Western Digital over the recent three months.
+Taking into account the Volume and Open Interest on these contracts, it appears that whales have been targeting a price range from $60.0 to $70.0 for Western Digital over the last 3 months.

 |Symbol